 Here's what you need to know about the ingredients in OTC pain relievers, including benefits and possible side effects.

-Aspirin for Arthritis Pain
+Aspirin for Joint Pain

 Aspirin relieves mild pain and fever.